Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: The “gap” is the space between a customer's current and desired future.
 Your job as a salesperson is to define and build the value of crossing that gap.

-Why It's Not Rubbish: Keenan offers a modern, no-fluff take on consultative selling.
+Why It's Not Rubbish: Keenan offers a modern, no-nonsense approach to consultative selling.
 It's aggressive in its focus on outcomes and brutally effective at cutting through client indecision.
 If you struggle with prospects who “go dark” or say “let me think about it,” this book provides the framework to prevent it.

 8. The Challenger Sale by Matthew Dixon & Brent Adamson